allenlin90/programmingLearning/html/modernHTMLAndCSSFromTheBeginning/README.md

     ```

 ### Link State and Button Styling
-1. We can style a `<link>` tag as a button.
+1. We can style a `<a>` tag as a button.
 There several state such as `hover` when the mouse cursor is on the element that we can use "**pseudo selector**" to select it.
     ```css
     /*change font size and color when mouse cursor hovers on*/ a:hover {